pbrogan12/chem/Chapter-4.md

  ---

- * Sampling with replacemnt: Selections are independent events.
+ * Sampling with replacement: Selections are independent events.

- * Sample without replacemnt: Selections are dependent events.
+ * Sample without replacement: Selections are dependent events.

  ---